Learning Ecosystems for Human Flourishing

 Read the 2025 report

-During the current transition phase (2024-2025), in collaboration with 10 learning ecosystems, we :
+In the current transition phase (2024–2025), with 10 learning ecosystems, we are

-Creating an open knowledge repository, accessible to ecosystem leaders and research partners
+Creating an open knowledge repository accessible to ecosystem leaders and research partners

 What's next?

-Create links between peer ecosystems to share strategies
+Connecting peer ecosystems to share strategies

-Collecting field data with and for local players
+Building evidence with and for local actors

-Resilience: the key to fulfillment
+Resilience: the key to thriving

-How young people in Peru support their communities
+How Peru's young people lead their communities

 Friendship in Bangladesh

-Watch the replay of our Learning Planet Festival 2025 session
+Watch our LearningPlanet Festival 2025 session replay

 Gaby Arenas de Meneses